bozsahin/thebench/README.md

    <code>pip install sly</code>
    <code>pip install cl4py</code>

+Open a fresh terminal.

 Now you can run <code>bench.py</code> from any folder in your system.

-To run an interactive grammar development/testing session, please do
+To run an interactive session, please do

-   <code>python ...bench.py</code>

-   where dots are the full path to where you keep the <code>bench.py</code>.
+   <code>bench</code>

 - And, ehm, yes, please read the manual.